veselfil/gnucash-budgets/src/backend/GnuCashBudget.Adapter.Example/README.md

 This is only example project so many things aren't done correctly.
 Be aware of that if you copy this project.

 For instance, you won't probably have data saved in `appsettings.Development.json` - you will either get them from bank's API or parse them from mail/somewhere.
-I am using `ExampleOptions` because it was fast and easy how to get data to show you how it works
+I am using `ExampleOptions` because it was fast and easy way to show you how it works